-More information about the REG program in general is available at: Sona Information on the REG Participants website or you can check the Sona FAQ on the REG website homepage for additional information.
+More information about the REG program in general is available at: REG Participants' Homepage or you can check the Sona FAQ for additional information.

 Option 2: Article Review as an alternative to participation in research

 Students are not required to participate in research, and not all students wish to do so.
 As an alternative, students may opt to gain research experience by writing short reviews (11⁄2 to 2 pages) of research articles relevant to the course.
 The course instructor will specify a suitable source of articles for this course (i.e., scientific journals, newspapers, magazines, other printed media).
 You must contact your TA to get approval for the article you have chosen before writing the review.
 Each review article counts as one percentage point.
 To receive credit, you must follow specific guidelines.
 The article review must: